jskinne3/roofrite/residential/asphalt_shingles.md

 Classic asphalt shingles are an effective and affordable way of protecting your property.
 Their easy installment and reliability have made them one of the most trusted roofing materials worldwide.

-We offer both budget-friendly architectural shingles and premium designer shingles that allow you to take control of the style and security of your new roof.
+We offer class 4 impact and algae resistent shingles, in both budget-friendly architectural and premium designer styles that allow you to take control of the appearance and security of your new roof.

 <div class="breakout">
   {% include "cardsResAsphalt.njk" %}